alexandru/scala-best-practices/sections/4-concurrency-parallelism.md

-Tight coupling between the execution context and your logic is not good and that import is tight-coupling, especially since in the context of a Play2 application you need to use a [different thread-pool](https://www.playframework.com/documentation/2.5.x/ThreadPools).
+Tight coupling between the execution context and your logic is not good and that import is tight-coupling, especially since in the context of a Play application you need to use a [different thread-pool](https://www.playframework.com/documentation/2.5.x/ThreadPools).

 Just pass the ExecutionContext around as an implicit parameter.
 It's